 The content marketing world is vast and full of different strategies.
 And, each major tactic comes with its own challenge.

-For example, if you're a blogger or video creator, SEO and ranking on Google will likely be one of the biggest hurtles and opportunities your team will face because both blogs and videos are always competing for the covered first-page of search results on Google.
+For example, if you're a blogger or video creator, SEO and ranking on Google will likely be one of the biggest hurdles and opportunities your team will face because both blogs and videos are always competing for the covered first page of search results on Google.

 As a content marketer, it's important to determine which goals are most important to your team and company's growth and focus first on the challenges that will hinder reaching them.

 Over the last year, email marketers have run into all sorts of challenges, such as pandemic-related low engagement and Apple iOS 15's privacy protection policy impacting open tracking and open-rate based strategies.

 But, by far, the biggest challenge email marketers will probably always face is gaining and retaining subscribers.
 In fact, our research found that 19% of marketers see email and social media list growth being a top challenge throughout the year.

 If you identify with our participants, check out this post with more data on why consumers subscribe and unsubscribe from email.